Thuotracy/javascript-style-changer/README.md

 # javascript-style-changer
-This is a website that changes CSS styling with JavaScript
+This is a website that changes CSS styling with JavaScriptt

+## Technologies
+* HTML
+* CSS